-A Holder that is throughout the taxation year a "Canadian-controlled private corporation" (as defined in the Tax Act) may be liable to pay an additional tax on its aggregate investment income for a year, which is generally defined to include an amount in respect of taxable capital gains (including taxable capital gains arising from a capital gains dividend), which tax may be refundable upon payment by the corporation of sufficient dividends in the circumstances specified in the Tax Act.
+A Holder that is throughout a taxation year a "Canadian-controlled private corporation" (as defined in the Tax Act) or that is at any time in a taxation year a "substantive CCPC" (as proposed to be defined in the Tax Act pursuant to Proposed Amendments released on November 28, 2023) may be liable to pay an additional tax on its aggregate investment income for the year, which is generally defined to include an amount in respect of taxable capital gains (including taxable capital gains arising from a capital gains dividend).
+Such tax may be refundable upon payment by the corporation of sufficient dividends in the circumstances specified in the Tax Act.